nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 1. Tasks are colour coded based on done status.
    1. Done tasks are coloured green.
    1. Tasks that are not done are coloured pink.
+2. The pie chart is used to show workload distribution.
+   1. The color of pie chart is randomly assigned.
+   2. The workload of each module is counted using the tasks of such module inclunding those that are already done and those that are not finished yet.

 <div style="page-break-after: always;"></div>